 The speaker shall appoint reference committees as may be necessary to carry on the work of the House.
 Each committee shall be composed of not fewer than three (3) members.
-Each committee chairman shall be a member of the House.
+Each committee chair shall be a member of the House.

 Section 10.
 Composition.

 The Board of Trustees shall consist of three (3) trustees from each trustee region with the exception of the Student region, which shall consist of one (1) trustee.
-The immediate past president, the president-elect, the vice-president, the treasurer, the editor of the JOURNAL of the Association, and the executive director shall be ex-officio members of the Board of Trustees without the right to vote.
+The immediate past president, the president-elect, the vice president, the treasurer, the editor of the JOURNAL of the Association, and the executive director shall be ex-officio members of the Board of Trustees without the right to vote.